A new 3-component Degasperis-Procesi hierarchy: Introduction

 \section{Introduction}

-The Camassa-Holm (CH) equation has attract much attention in recent years \cite{Holm}, because it is derived from dispersive shallow-water motion and the remarkable discovery of peakon solutions.
-The peakon solutions are interesting in general analysis of PDEs and beautiful in itself \cite{Lun}.
-The CH equation is integrable from the point of view of admitting a Lax pair and possessing a bi-Hamiltonian structure \cite{Holm,Hyman}.
-Besides it is linked to the first negative flow in the KdV hierarchy by a reciprocal transformation \cite{Fuch,Lenells,Mckean}.
-Many other algebraic and geometric properties of the CH equation are studied (see e.g. \cite{Qu}).
+The Camassa-Holm (CH) equation has attracted much attention since it is derived as the governing equation for dispersive shallow-water motion in 1993 \cite{Holm}.
+It is remarkable that the CH equation has peakon solutions which are interesting in general analysis of PDEs \cite{Lun}.
+The CH equation is integrable from the point of view of Lax pair and bi-Hamiltonian structure \cite{Holm,Hyman}.
+It is linked to the negative KdV equation by a reciprocal transformation \cite{Fuch,Lenells,Mckean}.
+In Ref. \cite{Qu} and its references, many other algebraic and geometric properties of the CH equation are introduced.

-By applying the method of asymptotic integrability to a family of third order dispersive PDE, the DP equation admits peakons is proposed by Degasperis and Procesi \cite{Degas}.
-The DP equation admits a Lax pair and a bi-Hamiltonian structure.
+By applying asymptotic integrability method to a family of third order dispersive PDE, Degasperis and Procesi \cite{Degas} found another equation possessing peakon solutions The DP equation has a Lax pair and a bi-Hamiltonian structure \cite{DHH}.
 An infinite sequence of conservation laws for the equation are also obtained.
-A reciprocal transformation is constructed to connect it with a negative flow in the Kaup-Kupershmidt hierarchy \cite{DHH}.
-Subsequently, many other equations of CH type are proposed and studied such as the Novikov equation, a 2-component CH equation and the Geng-Xue equation (see e.g. \cite{Novikov,Wang,Geng,Hone,Olver,Chen}).
+Besides a reciprocal transformation is constructed to connect it with a negative flow in the Kaup-Kupershmidt hierarchy.
+Hereafter, many other equations of CH type were proposed and studied.
+For example, the Novikov equation, the modified CH equation, a 2-component CH equation and the Geng-Xue equation (see e.g. \cite{Novikov,Wang,Geng,Hone,Olver,Chen}).

-Recently, a $3\times 3$ matrix spectral problem for a 3-component CH type hierarchy is proposed by Geng and Xue \cite{Xue}, which may be reduced to these of the CH equation, the DP equation, the Novikov equation and the Geng-Xue equation.
-They also derive a hierarchy corresponding to the spectral problem (\ref{lax0}) with the trivial flow is choose as $(u,v,w)^{T}_t=(u,v,w)^{T}_x$, and the first negative flow in which reads as
+Recently, Geng and Xue \cite{Xue} presented a 3-component CH type hierarchy by consider the following $3\times 3$ matrix spectral problem The spectral problem (\ref{lax0}) may reduce to that of the CH equation, the DP equation, the Novikov equation and the Geng-Xue equation.
+The corresponding hierarchy was derived by choosing the trivial flow as $(u,v,w)^{T}_t=(u,v,w)^{T}_x$.
+The first negative flow in the hierarchy reads

+This system can be reduced to the CH equation as $p=r=0$.
+It admits a bi-Hamiltonian structure and an infinite sequence of conserved quantities \cite{Xue,Li}.
+However, it is hard to construct some exact solutions for this system.